balena-io/docs/pages/learn/manage/actions.md

 ### Rename Fleet

 This operation allows you to rename your fleet.
-This operation is only available for new [fleet types][fleet-types] such as `Starter`, `Microservices` or `Essentials`.
+This operation is only available `Microservices` and `Essentials` [fleet types][fleet-types].
 It's not currently possible to rename `Legacy` or `Classic` fleets, you will first need to upgrade your fleet type.

 ### Transfer Fleet Ownership